-St. Pat’s launches its Reconciliation Action Plan!
+St. Pat’s Reflect Reconciliation Action Plan

 St. Pat’s has a strong, action-based commitment to reconciliation and contributing to a more equitable future for Aboriginal and Torres Strait Islander people.
 As part of this commitment, for the last year the organization has been working on developing a Reconciliation Action Plan (RAP).
 This process has included consultation with clients and staff, as well as seeking expert advice from local Aboriginal and Torres Strait Islander leaders and service providers.